andyharless/iitagne_dsc/README.md

 This is my solution that tied for first place in the [IITAGNE](https://www.iitagne.org/) Data Science Challenge in Cambridge, MA on 20190316.
 The predictions scored r=0.12, which was the highest prediction score, compared to the 2nd highest at around 0.07.

+(Looking at the code afterward, I realized there was a bug: I used 3 different models of the same type, but I forgot to reset all the hyperparameters after validation, so the first model was actually the third model, but with fewer boosting rounds.
+It turns out that the bug seems to have helped the results slightly: maybe it prevented me overfitting the validation.
+See the "post_mortem" file.)